TimPasquini/BladesInTheDarkGenerators/README.md

 # BladesInTheDarkGenerators
 A couple of generators I built for Blades in the Dark using the tables in the back of the book.
+The primary intent is speed of use and simplicity of operation in order to minimize narrative disruptions caused by complex rolls across multiple tables.
+Ideally this makes your narrative seamless during the occasions where a GM needs something on the fly.

+The generator outputs are partially inspired from Dwarf Fortress's presentation when describing procedurally generated content.
+Due to tense, plurality, and other issues of language, sentences may sometimes still require a bit of creative interpreation.

 Feel free to make suggestions or report errors!

 Stand-alone Instructions:
 You only need the "executable" folder and it's contents to run the